F1F88/sm-ext-log4sp/readme.md

 [SM] Unable to load plugin "....smx": Required extension "Log4sp" file("log4sp.ext") not running

-> Check if the `log4sp.ext` extension file is missing in the server `"addons/sourcemod/extensions"` folder
+> Check if the `log4sp.ext` extension library file is missing in the server `"addons/sourcemod/extensions"` folder

 **The log file remains empty**